 In reality, a writer with the right experience, skills and knowledge can create a brilliant article in one hour that perfectly matches the client’s content marketing strategy.
 The client receives the same benefits in both scenarios, but the first connects the price with the value of the result, while the second associates the price with the time it takes to write.

 Linking cost with time turns you and your skillset into a commodity.

-How does this work in practice?
+How does value-based pricing work in practice?
 When quoting a client’s project:

-While the client only ever sees the price for each deliverable, internally I know how long each will take to complete (on average, based on previous projects).
+While the client only ever sees the price for each deliverable, internally I know how long each will likely take to complete — at least on average, based on previous projects.

 I base my pricing on a formula that’s worked for me for 15+ years.
 If I’m booked for more than three months in advance, for more than three months in a row, without a rate increase during the last six months, I raise my rates by 15 to 20 percent.

 I’ve raised my rates 700 percent since I started working for myself in the ‘90s based on the above formula (but then again, I was charging far too little back then).

 3. Since all projects require timelines, attach a time frame to each deliverable